rhettl/rhettl.github.io/_drafts/choosing-microservices.md

 For a year, I tried many different solutions.

-## Solution 1: Grouping by type
+### Solution 1: Grouping by type

 First, I just processed some reports using Node.js scripts.
 Then I added some similar reports to the existing scripts, utilizing the existing functions to make the new reports.

-This approach worked for a few reports, but I found that no matter how I organized it, the code would tangle more for each report I added.
+This approach worked for a few reports, but I found that the code would tangle more for each report I added, despite my best efforts.
 These were only dealing with reports of relatively similar type, source, format, and output.
 Adding other reports of different type would could potentially confound the code beyond usability.

+Due to the amount of similarities vs the amount of differences between reports, making functions to deal with many or all of the reports was in many areas undoable.
+I ended up creating different programs to handle different types of reports, grouping reports as I could.
+This created redundancy in the codee, but made it easier to modify one report without damaging another.